Gem5parkles/Person-Detection/readme.md

  A resnet-18 model that determines if a person is on camera.

-Please note that I have no clue what I'm doing or how any of this works, I apologize for how bad the instrutions are.
+Please note that I have no clue what I'm doing or how any of this works, I apologize for how bad the instructions are.

 ## The Algorithm